Crinibus/scraper/README.md

     - [Scrape discounts](#scrape-discounts)

 <br/>

+## Contributing <a name="contributing"></a>
+Feel free to fork the project and create a pull request with new features or refactoring of the code.

 ## First setup <a name="first-setup"></a>
 First make sure you have the modules, run this in the terminal: